Renal Artery Stenosis

 How is it treated?

-If you have renal artery stenosis and your blood pressure or cholesterol is high, you may take medicine to lower it.
-A heart-healthy lifestyle can also help.
+You may take medicines to lower blood pressure, cholesterol, and the risk of blood clots.
+You can also follow a heart-healthy lifestyle.
 Eating heart-healthy foods, being active, and not smoking can help keep the renal and other arteries in your body healthy.
-It can also help lower your risk of heart attack and stroke.

 Certain people may have an angioplasty or surgery to improve blood flow to the kidneys.
 This treatment is not commonly done.